Tintagel: Notable secular buildings

 The village has the Tintagel Old Post Office, which dates from the 14th century.
 It became a post office during the 19th century, and is now listed Grade I and owned by the National Trust.

 Tintagel Primary School was built at Treven in 1914 to replace the old church school (founded 1874) and has been extended since.
 Those who go on to a comprehensive school attend Sir James Smith's School, Camelford.
 The Gift House was purchased by the Trustees of Tintagel Women's Institute from Catherine Johns and not donated as previously thought.
 It adjoins the Old Post Office.

 The former Vicarage was built in the early 17th century and substantial additions were made in the late 18th and mid-19th centuries.
 In the grounds is Fontevrault Chapel and a columbarium which is one of the best preserved in Cornwall.
 The site and glebe lands were the home of the vicars as early as the mid-13th century when the benefice came into the hands of the Abbey of Fontevraud in Anjou, France.
 In 2008, the Diocese of Truro decided to acquire new accommodation for future vicars and to sell the vicarage.

-King Arthur's Hall at Trevena is a substantial building of the early 1930s.
+King Arthur's Great Halls at Trevena is a substantial building of the early 1930s.
 It was built for custard powder manufacturer F. T. Glasscock as the headquarters of the "Fellowship of the Knights of the Round Table", behind Trevena House.
 A variety of Cornish stones are used in the construction and the 73 stained glass windows illustrating the Arthurian tales are by Veronica Whall; there are several paintings of scenes from the life of King Arthur by William Hatherell.
-In 1927, the "Order of the Fellowship of the Knights of the Round Table" was formed in Britain by Frederick Thomas Glasscock (a retired London businessman, d.
+In 1927, the Order of the Fellowship of the Knights of the Round Table was formed in Britain by Frederick Thomas Glasscock (a retired London businessman, d.
 1934) to promote Christian ideals and Arthurian notions of medieval chivalry.
 Glasscock was resident at Tintagel (in the house "Eirenicon" which he had built) and responsible for the building of King Arthur's Hall (an extension of Trevena House which had been John Douglas Cook's residence and had been built on the site of the former Town Hall and Market Hall).
 The hall is now used as a Masonic Hall, and is home to four Masonic bodies.